Grace-Njenga/Grace-Njenga/README.md

 **Frontend Development**
 ---

-I'm skilled in various frontend technologies, including:
+Skilled in various frontend technologies, including:

 - HTML
 - CSS
 - Tailwind
 - Bootstrap
 - BEM

-- JAVASCRRIPT
+- JavaScript

+Demonstrated Expertise in Responsive Design:

+1. <a href="https://github.com/Grace-Njenga/Eat-More">**Project Eatmore**</a>: Implemented responsive design principles to ensure a seamless user experience across all devices (desktop, tablet, mobile) for the "Eatmore" restaurant web application.
+2. <a href="https://github.com/Grace-Njenga/Reciclar">**Recilar**</a>: Leveraged responsive design techniques to create a user-friendly web interface for "Recilar" that adapts flawlessly to various screen sizes, enhancing user satisfaction and navigation.
+3. <a href="https://github.com/Grace-Njenga/project9">**Comtech**</a>: Utilized responsive design best practices to develop a dynamic and responsive web experience for "comtech" ensuring optimal functionality and readability on all devices.

 **Cybersecurity Awareness**
 -----